|

 the healer and supporting everyone else in your party.

-gear for healing or damage.
+augmented by gear for healing or damage.

 Still useful at all times, due to not being classified